 Transformation into Dane John Gardens

-By the late eighteenth century the former manor grounds were rough common land, the mansion having been demolished in 1752.
+The Dane John field inside the city walls, from which the manor takes its common name, followed a separate path from the manor itself: it had come into the possession of the Mayor and Commonalty of Canterbury by the sixteenth century, while the manorial estate beyond the walls remained with the manor’s lords.
+By the late eighteenth century the field was rough common ground, the manor’s mansion nearby having been demolished in 1752.
 In 1790, Alderman James Simmons, newspaper proprietor, banker, and twice Mayor of Canterbury, took a lease on the Dane John from the city at nominal rent and transformed it into a pleasure garden at his own expense, a project that cost £1,500 against an original estimate of £450.
 He raised and reshaped the mound, established a winding terrace walk, and created the formal avenue that visitors still walk today.
 A monument to his generosity, erected by public subscription in 1803, stands on the mound’s summit.

 Victorian and Modern Developments